-- 4.2.
-The applicant must meet all other criteria established by the Commission for eligible high school graduates at the time of the application, including high school grade point average and required scores on national standardized tests. - 4.3.
-The applicant must meet the residency requirements set out in Section 2.1.f. of this rule, or have entered military service from this state, and not have established domicile in another state, at any time during that military service. - 4.4.
+- 4.1.
+A person who entered full-time, active duty with the United States Armed Services within two years of his or her graduating from high school graduation or obtaining a GED or equivalent and is discharged with a status other than dishonorable is eligible to apply or claim for and receive a PROMISE award within seven years of the time he or she has initially entered military service.
+However, this eligibility ends one year after discharge from such military service. - 4.2.
+The applicant must shall, at the time of the application, meet all other criteria established by the Commission for eligible high school graduates at the time of the application, including high school grade point average and required scores on national standardized tests. - 4.3.
+The applicant must shall meet the residency requirements set out in Section 2.1.f. of this rule, or have entered military service from this State, and not have established domicile in another state at any time during that military service. - 4.4.
 A student attending a United States military academy is only eligible for a PROMISE award if he or she leaves the military academy and meets the requirements of Section 2.5 of this rule.